redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 }
 ```

-Without this reference to shared memory, the SHA256 `digest` function would have no data to work on.
+Without this reference to shared memory, the WebAssembly function `sha256_hash` would not have any access to the file data.

 ## Populate Shared Memory